Background pattern

 • if you have or have had breast cancer, or if you suspect you may have it

-• if you have or have had cancer dependent on estrogen such as endometrial cancer or if you suspect you may have it
+• if you have or have had estrogen-dependent cancer, such as cancer of the cells lining the uterus (endometrium), or if it is suspected that you may have it

 • if you have abnormal vaginal bleeding

-• if you have an uncontrolled growth of cells that cover the uterus (endometrial hyperplasia)
+• if you have excessive growth of the cells lining the uterus (endometrial hyperplasia) that is not being treated.

-• if you have or have had blood clots in a vein (deep vein thrombosis) or in the lungs (pulmonary embolism)
+• if you have or have had blood clots in the veins (thrombosis) in the legs (deep vein thrombosis) or lungs (pulmonary embolism)

-• if you have a blood clotting disorder (such as protein C deficiency, protein S deficiency, or antithrombin deficiency)
+• if you have a blood clotting disorder (such as protein C, protein S, or antithrombin deficiency).

-• if you have or have had a disease caused by blood clots in the arteries such as a heart attack, stroke, or angina pectoris
+• if you have or have had a disease caused by blood clots in the arteries, such as a heart attack, stroke, or angina.

 • if you have or have had liver disease and your liver function tests have not returned to normal

-• if you have a rare blood disorder called "porphyria" that is inherited
+• if you have a rare blood disorder called porphyria, which is inherited from parents to children

-• if you are allergic (hypersensitive) to estradiol or to any of the other components of Vagirux (including those listed in section 6 "Contents of the package and additional information")
+• if you are allergic (hypersensitive) to estradiol or any of the other ingredients of Vagirux (listed in section 6 "Contents of the pack and other information")

-If any of the situations mentioned above occur for the first time during the use of Vagirux, discontinue treatment and consult your doctor immediately.
+If any of the above situations occur for the first time during the use of Vagirux, stop treatment and consult your doctor immediately.

-Consult your doctor if you have or have had any of the following problems before starting treatment, as they may return or worsen during treatment with Vagirux.
+Consult your doctor if you suffer or have suffered from any of the following problems before starting treatment, as they may return or worsen during treatment with Vagirux.
 If so, consult your doctor more frequently for medical examinations.

-• Thickening of cells that cover the uterus (endometriosis) or a history of excessive thickening of cells that cover the uterus (endometrial hyperplasia);
+• Thickening of the cells lining the uterus (endometriosis) or a history of excessive thickening of the cells lining the uterus (endometrial hyperplasia);

 • High blood pressure;